 - Your estimated future costs of medical care

 - Lost wages for any period of time where the accident or your injuries forced you to stop working

 - Pain and suffering

 In addition to collecting evidence of the responsible party’s liability, a lawyer may be able to collect evidence of the value of your damages to use in settlement negotiations or on trial.

 Pursuing Compensation for Accidents Caused by Manufacturing Defects in Cars

 If you were injured in a car accident caused by a manufacturing defect or automotive or technical software failures or errors, you might be entitled to financial compensation.

 The Law Offices of Wolf & Pravato helps clients injured in these types of accidents file personal injury insurance claims and lawsuits in South Florida.
 We can also assist with a wrongful death claim if your loved one was killed in a car accident caused by a software failure or some other form of negligence.

 The Law Offices of Wolf & Pravato is committed to making sure that our clients know all of their legal options.
 Our clients respect our frequent honesty, our prompt and responsive communication, and our attentive staff.
 We work hard to give attorneys a good name.

-To learn more about your legal options, contact the client intake team at the Law Offices of Wolf & Pravato today by calling (954) 633-8270.
-We offer free, no-obligation case reviews to car accident victims in South Florida.
+To learn more about your legal options, Contact the Client intake team at the Law Offices of Wolf & Pravato today by calling (954) 633-8270.
+We offer free, no-obligation case reviews to car accident victims South Florida.
 If you qualify, we may be able to represent you on a contingency-fee-basis.